Suspects went home 'to eat the pizza' after robbing, killing delivery driver, police say

 The suspects had gone home "to eat the pizza," investigators told the station.

-Drake was the manager at the local Papa John's and wasn't scheduled to work Monday night, "but his co-workers needed him," the Indianapolis Star reported.
+Drake was the manager at the local Papa John's and wasn't scheduled to work, "but his co-workers needed him," the Indianapolis Star reported.

 "He knew being a manager that he had to do what is needed from him, and if it was to fill in or stay later he would," Pryor told IndyStar.
 "They called him in to help with delivery."